Carmine977/analyze-stock-data/README.md

 ## Usage

-Run this codes using [jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html).
+Run these codes using [jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html).
 Just type `jupyter notebook` in the main directory and the code will pop up in a browser window.